KCEvers/PatternsAdverseLifeEvents/README.md

 This repository contains the analysis scripts for the paper: ``Non-random patterns in the co-occurrence and accumulation of adverse life events in two national panel datasets" by Kyra Evers, Denny Borsboom, Eiko Fried, Fred Hasselman, František Bartoš, and Lourens Waldorp.
-The preprint will be made available soon.
+The preprint is available [here](https://doi.org/10.21203/rs.3.rs-6688053/v1).

 The code is organized in the following way:
 * main.R runs all analyses on the SHP and HILDA data, using the following scripts: